-For me it’s got to be my chemical free anti mosquito plug as I’m always next to water and seem to be irresistible to them.
+For me, it’s got to be my chemical free anti-mosquito plug as I’m always next to the water and seem to be irresistible to them.
 A year ago I was living out of my campervan in Tarifa and getting attacked daily until I spent €9 on this electric plug.
 It omits a noise mosquitos hate (but humans can’t hear) and I’ve never been bitten when using it since!

-For the rest of the Progression team it’s travel weighing scales for Rob as he has so much camera gear he has to be careful for his bags not to be overweight and get ripped off at the airline check in desks.
+For the rest of the Progression team – it’s travel weighing scales for Rob as he has so much camera gear so he has to be careful that his bags are not overweight and get ripped off at the airline check-in desks.
 I don’t even need to ask what Karl’s is as I have heard him going on enough about how he’ll never leave the country without a roll of duct tape.
 He’s been known to use it to repair kit as well as tape up his own shoulder!

 I really cannot understand why people